Skip to main content

 To neutralize Intel ME you can just use me_cleaner on it:

-python me_cleaner.py -S -O output.bin factory.bin
+python me_cleaner.py -S -O factory_me_neutralized.bin factory.bin

 You should get an output like the one below: